 Inside Track: How to Find the Right Technical Talent

 Attracting and retaining top tech talent is a common obstacle that can be overcome with the right approach.
-According to a recent survey among hiring executives, conducted by the online job site Indeed, 86 percent of the respondents find it challenging to hire technical talent.
+According to a survey among hiring executives, conducted by the online job site Indeed, 86 percent of the respondents find it challenging to hire technical talent.
 Plus 56 percent admitted to having hired candidates that did not completely meet the job description or requirements, which is just as detrimental as not finding the ideal tech candidate at all.

 Hiring tech talent without being a knowledgeable tech expert yourself can be difficult, but there are a few ways that will help you find the best person for the job without having to master techspeak.
 Using traditional recruitment methods where the hiring company is in the driver’s seat is not likely to bring in the top tech talent anymore, as the rules have changed.
 Techs are known for short employment duration, as opportunities continue to expand and more attractive benefit packages are offered.